alex-kukhtin/A2v10.Core/Extensions/A2v10.Scheduling/README.md

 # Feedback

-A2v10.Scheduling is released as open source under the MIT license.
+A2v10.Scheduling is released as open source under the Apache-2.0 license.
 Bug reports and contributions are welcome at the GitHub repository.